IODevBlue/AlphabetBitmapGenerator/README.md

 Alphabet Bitmap Generator
 =========================

-Alphabet Bitmap Generator is a simple library that generates a rectangular or circular bitmap image containing the first alphabet from a provided String name.
+Alphabet Bitmap Generator is a simple library that generates a rectangular or circular bitmap image containing the first alphabet from a provided String parameter.

 Dependencies
 ------------